Updated on May 11th, 2023 by Aristofanis Papadatos

 It is also a supplier of uranium refining, conversion and fuel manufacturing services.
 Its land holdings, including exploration, span about 2 million acres of land.

-Cameco has a dominant position in the largest uranium mine in the world, McArthur River.
+Cameco has a dominant position in the largest uranium mine in the world, McArthur River, and is ideally positioned to take advantage of the growing demand for uranium amid limited supply.

 Source: Investor Presentation

 Cameco stock pays a dividend.
-But even with a planned 50% dividend increase for 2022, shares currently yield less than 1%.
-Therefore, Cameco stock is more of a dividend growth stock than a suitable pick for current income.
+However, this dividend is negligible for the shareholders, as the current yield is standing at 0.3%.
+Therefore, Cameco stock is more of a potential growth stock than a dividend stock.

 Uranium stocks are highly risky and can be volatile.
-As a result, the top spot goes to BHP Billiton.
+As a result, the top spot goes to BHP Group.
 While BHP is not the largest uranium producer in the world, it offers investors the biggest scale and relative stability.
-BHP is a global giant with a market cap of $175 billion.
+BHP is a global giant with a market cap of $153 billion.

 BHP is headquartered in Melbourne, Australia.
 The company has a diversified production portfolio.
-It explores, produces, and processes oil, iron ore, metallurgical coal, copper, and more.
-Almost two-thirds of the company’s annual EBITDA is derived from Iron Ore production, but it is also involved in uranium.
+It explores, produces, and processes iron ore, metallurgical coal, copper, and more.
+Almost two-thirds of the company’s annual EBITDA is derived from Iron Ore production, but BHP is also involved in uranium.

-BHP produced approximately 3.3 million metric tons of uranium in the most recent fiscal year ending June 30, 2021.
-This was a decrease of 411 thousand metric tons from the previous year, but still makes BHP a major uranium producer.
+BHP produced approximately 2.4 million metric tons of uranium in the most recent fiscal year, which ended on June 30, 2022.
+This marked a decrease from 3.3 million metric tons of uranium in 2021, but still makes BHP a major uranium producer.

 In addition to its size and competitive advantages, BHP is the top pick because it has the highest dividend yield of all uranium stocks.

-With a dividend yield above 6%, BHP is a high dividend stock.
+With a dividend yield of 6.0%, BHP is a high dividend stock.

 However, for investors willing to take the risk, the long-term potential could be rewarding.
 Uranium stocks are set to benefit from continued long-term growth of nuclear energy around the world.
 Therefore, the top uranium stocks could generate attractive returns over the long run.